ApiniLabs/PAC-CAT/README.md

 HTTPS://PAC.METTORIUS.COM/-MD/BAL500/210263/8008:20230205
 ```

 The short notation omits the keys for segments of each category.
-Keys are implicitly assigned based on the [recommended segment order above](#recommened-segments-per-category) until an explicit key that differs is reached or an `id segment` starting with `-` is reached.
+Keys are implicitly assigned based on the recommended segment order above, until an explicit key that differs is reached or an `id segment` starting with `-` is reached.
 Explicit keys can be used along implicit ones, as long as the order of segments is matched.

 e.g. for ``HTTPS://PAC.METTORIUS.COM/-MD/240:BAL500/210263/8008:20230205``, `210263` is still regarded to have the implicit key `21`.
 For ``HTTPS://PAC.METTORIUS.COM/-MD/240:BAL500/8008:20230205/210263`` we can’t auto-assign a key for `210263` as it is preceded by a `id segment` with an explicit key. `210263` is therefore interpreted as a normal `id segment` without `id segment key`.